bd-z/BreastCancerRecurrencePrediction/README.md

 PCA-based Cox model modestly outperformed the others (mean iAUC = 0.57; mean C-index = 0.56).
 The single best PCA–Cox model—identified on one train/test split by the highest score-was retained as the final model for future prediction.
+The Random Survival Forest model, PCA-based COX PH model, and VAE-based COX PH model cannot be uploaded due to their large size.